Andrei Mărgăritescu: Club career

 Mărgăritescu, nicknamed China, was born in Pitești on 1 January 1980 and began playing junior-level football at local club Argeș, where he worked with coach Cristian Gheorghe.
 He made his Divizia A debut at age 19 on 2 November 1999, playing for Rapid București under coach Mircea Lucescu in a 2–1 victory over FC Brașov.
 After receiving a red card in a game against Steaua București, Lucescu gave him the captain's armband in the following game in order to make him more responsible and less aggressive in his play.

 After only one season at Rapid, Mărgăritescu went to play four seasons in Divizia B for Tractorul Brașov, Olimpia Satu Mare and Unirea Focșani.
 Subsequently, he returned to Divizia A football as he was signed by Dinamo București where he was recommended by Lucescu and a coach from his youth career Ionuț Chirilă.
 With The Red Dogs he managed to win the only trophies of his career.
 The first two were under coach Ioan Andone, starting with the 2004–05 Cupa României when he played the full 90 minutes in the 1–0 victory against Farul Constanța in the final.
 The second was the 2005 Supercupa României as he played the entire match in the 3–2 victory against rivals Steaua București.
 Andone also used him in seven games during the 2005–06 UEFA Cup campaign when the team eliminated Everton with a historical 5–2 on aggregate, reaching the group stage.
-Afterwards he helped Dinamo win the 2006–07 Liga I title, being used by coach Mircea Rednic in 31 games in which he scored one goal.
-In the same season the team reached the round of 32 in the UEFA Cup where they were eliminated with 3–1 on aggregate by Benfica, Mărgăritescu playing 11 games in the campaign.
+Afterwards, he helped Dinamo win the 2006–07 Liga I title, being used by coach Mircea Rednic in 31 games in which he scored one goal.
+In the same season, the team reached the round of 32 in the UEFA Cup where they were eliminated with 3–1 on aggregate by Benfica, Mărgăritescu playing 11 games in the campaign.
+Subsequently, Dinamo aimed to reach the 2007–08 Champions League group stage, with Mărgăritescu playing in the second leg of the third qualifying round against Lazio Roma, which was eventually lost with 4–2 on aggregate.

 In 2008, Mărgăritescu went to play alongside fellow Romanians Florentin Petre and Daniel Pancu in Russia for Terek Grozny.
 He made his Russian Premier League debut on 13 July 2008 when coach Vyacheslav Hroznyi used him as a starter in a 0–0 draw against FC Moscow.
 He returned to Dinamo in December 2009, where he stayed for one and a half years.
-In the 2011–12 season spent at Mioveni, having a total of 156 matches with four goals scored in the competition, and also totaling 29 games in European competitions.
+During the 2011–12 season spent at Mioveni, he made his last Divizia A appearances, totaling 156 matches with four goals in the competition and 29 games in European competitions.
 Mărgăritescu spent the last years of his career playing in the Romanian lower leagues for Mioveni, Atletic Bradu, Urban Titu and SCM Pitești.